lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 brew install homebrew/dupes/grep
 ```

-You'll also need to update the `$PATH` in your `~/.bash_profile` in order to use these tools over the Mac ones:
+You'll also need to update the `$PATH` in your `~/.bash_profile` in order to use these tools over their Mac counterparts:

 ```bash
 $PATH=$(brew --prefix coreutils)/libexec/gnubin:$PATH
 ```

 This establishes a solid foundation for your Mac.
-You can also install other tools to improve your workflow.
+You should also install other tools using Homebrew to improve your workflow.
 Here's what I install:

 ```bash
 brew install graphicsmagick